-There are plentiful Volunteer opportunities throughout the season, the biggest and most important one being our Jack Brow Memorial Meet on June 28 – 30th – our biggest event and our largest single source of annual revenue.
+There are plentiful Volunteer opportunities throughout the season, the biggest and most important one being our Jack Brow Memorial Meet on June 30-July 2, 2023 our biggest event and our largest single source of annual revenue.

-An up to date list of volunteer opportunities is available at the track during practices.
-Our Volunteer Co-ordinator (Barb Drake) will be happy to discuss any upcoming opportunity and/or register you to volunteer.
+An up-to-date list of volunteer opportunities is available at the track during practices.
+Our Volunteer Co-ordinator (Karen Hatch) will be happy to discuss any upcoming opportunity and/or register you to volunteer.